 All students are required to meet immunization requirements mandated by the Rhode Island Department of Health.

 A completed NEIT Immunization Form, signed by a health care provider, must be returned to the student’s Admissions Officer.
-Commuter students must submit their forms before the start of classes; resident students must submit their forms by June 1, 2018, in order to move into the residence hall.
+Commuter students must submit their forms before the start of classes; resident students must submit their forms by September 1, 2018, in order to move into the residence hall.
 Review the key dates information for your particular class start.
 NEIT Immunization Forms are distributed to the student at the time of enrollment.
 Additionally, you may click one of the two links below to print your appropriate form:

 Student Immunization Form for Health Sciences – for students in Health Science programs, including nursing, surgical technology, respiratory care, medical laboratory technology, physical therapist assistant, occupational assistant, occupational therapy, and medical assisting and administration.

 III.
 HEALTH INSURANCE

 To ensure that students get the care they need to stay in class and avoid the potential hardship of medical expenses, all on-campus residential and international students must have adequate health insurance as a condition of starting classes.
 Students have the option of either maintaining primary coverage through a family employee plan or private insurer; or, unless coverage is waived (declined), being enrolled automatically in the school-sponsored plan.

 For the 2018-2019 academic year, our sponsored-student insurance plan is fully compliant with the provisions of the Affordable Care Act (ACA), resulting in a comprehensive, benefit-rich plan that will greatly benefit NEIT residential students.